openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 **Wealth Level**: 5

-*This exceptionally crafted katana is far heavier than the average blade of its type, bringing far more force to bear on its razor edgee blade.
+*This exceptionally crafted katana is far heavier than the average blade of its type, bringing far more force to bear on its razor edge blade.
 A Dotaunki is known to cut foes in two.*

 Deadly 2, Weapon (Katana)

 **Special**: A devasting blow from the Dotanukia can cause a target to bleed out rapidly.
-Any time the Dotanuki's attack exceeds the target's defense by 20 or more, the Persistent Damge 9 bane is automatically applied to the target.
+Any time the Dotanuki's attack exceeds the target's defense by 20 or more, the *persistent damage* 9 bane is automatically applied to the target.

 #### Explosive Ammo